+Hi There!
 I’m Saffron.
-With over 400 indoor plants, I’ve found my passion in life and I want to share that happiness with as many people as possible.
-I blog among other things about what it’s like to live in a jungle house, raising a toddler to be plant friendly and the South African plant community.
+With over 500 indoor plants, I’ve found my passion in life and I want to share that happiness with as many people as possible.

-With a passion about expanding that community, I started Saffron’s Garden Plant Club – a subscription based service that surprises members with a new plant and plant-related gift each month.
+With a passion for expanding that community, I started Saffron’s Garden Plant Club – a subscription-based service that surprises members with a new plant and plant-related gift each month.

 South Africa is home to many plant lovers and entrepreneurs and I’m always happy to make new friends, if you have any questions or just want to reach out, I’d love to hear from you.

 Classic & Collectors Plant Club Boxes:

 Plant Club is a collection of epic subscription services that deliver a surprise plant and plant-related gift to your door each month!
 Themes, teasers and community are what it’s all about.

 Plant Club Classic Subscription

 R1200 (1st of each month)